 On the nights when you're not using retinol, apply your morning hydrating serum that contains hyaluronic acid and layer a moisturizer on top to lock in that moisture.

 In the morning: “An antioxidant serum that contains vitamin c can be really beneficial in acne-prone skin," explain the Lion/ne co-founders.
 "In fact, vitamin c is anti-inflammatory, it can boost wound healing, calm down redness and prevent hyperpigmentation."
 The powerhouse antioxidant has also been proven to help fight free radicals and brighten your overall skin tone (including any marks leftover from acne scarring).
 The duo recommends following with a moisturizer combined with an SPF.
 "It is important to select a product that is non-comedogenic to make sure it doesn’t clog pores," they say.
 "Your skin needs to be able to breathe, which is why combining your moisturizer and SPF step is ideal.”

 In the evening:

 A couple of times a week, use a chemical exfoliant to get rid of dead skin and allow your new skin to grow.
 The Lion/ne team explain that BHAs (beta hydroxy acids) are great for exfoliating acne-prone complexions, since they go into the pore to exfoliate, rather than just exfoliating the surface of the skin like AHAs do.
 "BHAs also help by removing excess oil and calming down inflammation,” they explain.

-Acne-prone skin can become dehydrated so look to a serum with hyaluronic acid and finish with a light moisturizer.
+Acne-prone skin may become dehydrated so look to a serum with hyaluronic acid and finish with a light moisturizer.
 “Rosehip oil can also help acne-prone skins by boosting cell regeneration.
 Keep in mind that each skin is different and that acne can be triggered by so many different things; therefore an oil might work for one person and might make others condition worse,” warn the co-founders of Lion/ne.